-IMPORTANT: U.L. or CSA recognized fuel gas and CO detector(s) are recommended in all applications, and their installation should be in accordance with the manufacturer's recommendations and/or local laws, rules, regulations or customs.
+IMPORTANT: A U.L. recognized fuel gas and carbon monoxide detector(s) are recommended in all applications, and their installation should be in accordance with the manufacturer's recommendations and/or local laws, rules, regulations or customs.

 GAS PIPING

 Install the gas piping according to all local codes and regulations of the utility company.